ashish-221b/Get-Sched-Go/README.md

 * python3 manage.py migrate
 * python3 manage.py createsuperuser   This will be your admin user.
 * python3 manage.py runserver And you are good to go.
+* To use data of courses added in your database
+   Run python3 manage.py shell
+   In Shell
+   from courses.CourseData import UpdateCourse UpdateCourse()

 ## Basic Features
 ## Personalised mode: